aeternity/protocol/node/api/channels_api_usage.md

 the on-chain environment that the update is to be executed at.
 We call this shared view of the chain _a pinnned environment_.
 When a participant wants to start a new round of updates, one can optionally specify a pinned environment to be ran at.
-This is how it communicates to the other party what one considers to be a block hash that is safe enough to base an off-chain update upon.
+This is how the participant communicates to the other party what one considers to be a block hash that is safe enough to base an off-chain update upon.
 The other party might decide if the block hash is too old or too new depending on their local view of the chain.
 If the specified pinned